HoonHenry/goorm-assignment-5/README.md

 # Move to the root folder
 cd goorm-assignment-5/src

-# Login into the terraform cloud
-terraform login

 # Initialize the terraform
 terraform init

-# Register the AWS access token if you don't have one
-aws configure

 # Run the terrafrom
 terraform apply -auto-approve